LQSnow/BlockRacing/docs/en/README-en.md

 `/tp <player>`
 - `<player>`: The name of the player to teleport to.
 Can only teleport to players on the same team.

+**Note: The /tp command has been modified by the plugin.
+To use the original tp command, please enter /teleport or /minecraft:tp**

 ### /menu - Open Menu

 `/menu [main|chest|waypoints|roll|locate|randomTP]`